At Let There Be Light International our mission is to combat energy poverty in vulnerable off-grid communities and to fight global climate change.

 Together, we distribute solar lights to appropriate individuals and families, prioritizing handicapped and orphaned children, women, and the elderly.
 To amplify health outcomes, we also use solar energy to electrify high priority off-grid health clinics in these communities, reaching an average of 17,000 people in each catchment area.
 Further, we host free educational and outreach forums about how solar lighting offsets the dangers of kerosene, seeding solar markets and supporting last-mile renewable energy programming.

 In the areas we serve throughout Uganda and Malawi, rural electrification rates range from 5% to 19%.
-The primary lighting input in these off-grid communities is kerosene, which is expensive and responsible for high rates of childhood burns, poisonings, respiratory infections, and headaches.
-Worse, kerosene lighting is a contributor to house fires and global climate change.
+The primary lighting input in these off-grid communities is kerosene, which is expensive and responsible for high rates of house fires, childhood burns, poisonings, respiratory infections, and headaches.
+And, kerosene is a major contributor to global climate change, an issue affecting every one of us.

 Learn more about our team and our passion for sharing solar lighting.